DellGEOS/AzureStackHOLs/lab-guides/02-DeployAzureStackHCICluster-PowerShell/readme.md

 ## About the lab

 In this lab you will deploy 4 node Azure Stack HCI cluster using PowerShell.
 It will demonstrate end-to-end configuration including all details that are not covered by Windows Admin Center deployment.
+All steps are the same as you would do in production.

 You can pratice this with Dell AX nodes or in Virtual Machines.

-Lab is based on [MSLab Azure Stack HCI deployment scenario](https://github.com/microsoft/MSLab/tree/master/Scenarios/AzSHCI%20Deployment)
+Lab is based on [MSLab Azure Stack HCI deployment scenario](https://github.com/microsoft/MSLab/tree/master/Scenarios/AzSHCI%20Deployment).
+You will find even more details there - it is very useful if you want to go in fine details such as

 ## Prerequisites